St. George's, Grenada

 We asked expats in St. George's what banks they use and there advice about banking.
 They advised:

 "Before retiring in St. George's, expats should know that the official language is English, making communication easy for English speakers.
 The cost of living is relatively low compared to many Western countries, but it's important to budget for unexpected expenses.
 Healthcare facilities are available but may not be up to the standard that expats from developed countries are used to.
 Expats should also be aware that Grenada has a tropical climate, with a wet and a dry season, and it is susceptible to hurricanes.
 The local cuisine is a blend of African, Indian, and Caribbean influences, with a lot of seafood and spices.
 Public transportation is available but may not be as reliable or comfortable as in some other countries.
 Driving is on the left side of the road, and an international driving permit is required.
 Grenada has a relatively low crime rate, but like anywhere, it's important to take precautions and be aware of your surroundings.
 The country has a relaxed, laid-back lifestyle, which can be a big change for those used to a fast-paced city life.
 Expats should also know that Grenada has a residency-by-investment program, which can make it easier to obtain permanent residency.
-Lastly, it's important to understand the local customs and traditions to integrate into the local community," wrote one member in St. George's.
+Lastly, it's important to understand the local customs and traditions to integrate into the local community," said one expat in St. George's.

 What do expats in St. George's appreciate most about the local culture?

 "Expats in St. George's often appreciate the warm and friendly nature of the local people.
 They are known for their hospitality and willingness to help, making newcomers feel welcome and at home.
 The local culture is rich in history and tradition, which is another aspect that expats appreciate.
 From the vibrant festivals and events to the traditional music and dance, there is always something to learn and enjoy.
 Expats also appreciate the relaxed and laid-back lifestyle in St. George's.
 The pace of life is slower compared to many western countries, which can be a refreshing change.
 The local cuisine is another highlight for many expats.
 Grenadian food is a blend of African, Indian, and Caribbean influences, resulting in a unique and flavorful cuisine that is a delight to explore.
 Finally, the natural beauty of St. George's and the surrounding areas is something that many expats appreciate.
-From the stunning beaches to the lush rainforests, there is a wealth of natural beauty to explore and enjoy," remarked one expat who made the move to St. George's.
+From the stunning beaches to the lush rainforests, there is a wealth of natural beauty to explore and enjoy," commented one expat who made the move to St. George's.

 What do expats find most challenging?